 I mean, that you publish regularly – two or three times a month at least.
 That your content is beautiful, well crafted, well written, with on-point SEO.
 That everywhere you have an online presence is done properly.

-And while I wish it wasn’t the case, that isn’t enough these days.
-Not if you want to find new customers and get more sales.
+And while I wish it wasn’t the case, that usually isn’t enough these days.
+Not if you want to find new customers and get more conversions ie make more sales.
 To achieve that you need to find the sweet spot in your niche.
 Then dominate it.
-Then wash and repeat until your content gains traction.
+Then have a proper sales funnel set up, with call to action to achieve conversions.
+Then wash and repeat until you gain traction.

 Why do you need to do this?